English Page

 Neuroethics

+My main interest here is the implication of empirical research on human decision-making on the philosophical problem of free will.
 I am also interested in the impact of neuroscience research on our society, especially the influence of pseudo-neuroscientific discourse.
 I also co-authored a book on neuroscience literacy, which deals with the problem of how we should and should not interpret the results of contemporary neuroscience studies.

 A Little Bit More on Myself

-I was born and raised in Kawasaki, Japan, the city located on the south of Tokyo metropolitan area.
+I was born and raised in Kawasaki, the city located on the south of Tokyo metropolitan area.

 Contact

-email: tkykszk at g dot ecc dot u-tokyo dot ac dot jp
+tkykszk at g dot ecc dot u-tokyo dot ac dot jp